 Children that are not keeping up with the pace of the phonics programme are identified quickly through both ongoing observations and daily and termly assessments.
 Additional support in the form of one to one or small groups are offered to children either during the school day or during our morning or after school phonics clubs.
 Phonics Tracker is used to track children's progress, and to ensure targeted and individualised support to close gaps in learning.

 In Year 2, pupils will learn the spelling rules set out in the National Curriculum.
-This is also set out in the whole school spelling long term plan.
-Click here to access this.

 We must remember that the automatic and effortless reading of all words is the ultimate goal for our children at St Wulstan’s!